stevepurdie/saap-docs/content/for-developers/plan-your-deployment.md

 - Use Horizontal Pod Autoscaler (HPA) to specify how OpenShift Container Platform should automatically increase or decrease the scale of a replication controller or deployment configuration, based on metrics collected from the pods that belong to that replication controller or deployment configuration.
 See [Horizontal Pod AutoScaling Kubernetes](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) & [Horizontal Pod AutoScaling Openshift](https://docs.openshift.com/container-platform/4.9/nodes/pods/nodes-pods-autoscaling.html)

 - Use Vertical Pod Autoscaler Operator (VPA) to automatically reviews the historic and current CPU and memory resources for containers in pods and can update the resource limits and requests based on the usage values it learns.
 See [Vertical Pod AutoScaling](https://docs.openshift.com/container-platform/4.9/nodes/pods/nodes-pods-vertical-autoscaler.html)

 ### How can I automate my app deployment?
+Setup a CI/CD pipeline to for Continous Integration and Continous Deployments.
+We will be using Tekton Pipelines for building, testing and packaging your applications and ArgoCD for continous deployments of your Application Deployments.

 ### How can I expose my application ?